OfficeDev/ews-java-api/readme.md

 ## Appointment Creation

-You can use Exchange Web Services to create appointments in a user's mailbox.
+You can use EWS to create appointments in a user's mailbox.
 Appointments are blocks of time that appear in the Outlook calendar.

 They can have beginning and ending times, can repeat, can have a location, as shown in the following example.